pedroYan92/register-items-project/README.md

 # register-items-project

 A simple project with vanilla javascript to register products through a form.

 Studie of manipulate the DOM with vanilla javascript.
-I'ts not finished yet, because I couldn't store the entire 'div' in localStorage broser.
+I'ts not finished yet, because I need to improve the layout through CSS styles.

 This project have the goal of display the items registered in the panel form through submit button.
 So once the user press the submit button, the Product is displayed in the space simulating the card product available in an e-commerce.

 PROBLEMS

-once we register the product and displayed in the space indicated, I wanted to use the LocalStorage to keep the product in the place simulating a data base, but I couldn't do it properly.
-I couldn't add the feature of delete a single item by press the 'x' button.

-*I need to improve my css file to get a better look  in the app sample, I'll do as soon as I can! :D
+\*I need to improve my css file to get a better look in the app sample, I'll do as soon as I can! :D

 FEATURES
 -Input form